Back to all guides

 Fabric panel

 The panel is the soft cover.
-It should be slightly larger than the hidden writing field, but not so large that it drags across the page.
+It should be slightly larger than the hidden writing field, with the smoothest or least fraying edge placed where the reader will lift.

 02